Birth Registration

 What do I need?

-• valid proof of identity of the person filing the report
+• valid identification of the person filing the report

 • statement from the doctor or midwife